-Optimizing images on your website whether it’s an e-commerce store, a blog, or both is the single best thing that you can do to improve its performance.
+Optimizing images on your website whether it’s an e-commerce store, a blog, or both is one of the most important things thing that you can do to improve its performance.
 And it shouldn’t be a complex task really.
-Sure high-res images look great but when you’re loading a 2MB image, it’s going to do more harm than good.
+Sure, high-res images look great but when you’re loading a 2MB image, it’s going to do more harm than good.

-Essentially, you’re going to want to aim for an image size of less than 100kb but if you can go smaller without compromising quality, then better.
+Essentially, you’re going to want to aim for a small image file size without compromising quality.
 As a rule of thumb, don’t let the images look bad or pixelated just for the sake of being smaller in size.
-You should strike a balance between a good looking image and an acceptable image size.
+You should strike a balance between a good-looking image and an acceptable image size.
 Here are a few ways on how to optimize images for the web.

 Optimizing Images for Web Using Photoshop